 This basic marinara — calling for only five ingredients — is proof of how little is needed to deliver satisfying flavor.
 Some cooks sweeten their sauce to balance the tomatoes’ acidity, but I don’t find this hack necessary.
-Raw tomatoes may start out a little bitter, but that acerbity disappears all on its own if the sauce is left to simmer long enough.
-Bonus: This recipe doubles as a pizza sauce with the addition of a little dried oregano! — H. Weal
+Raw tomatoes may start out a little bitter, but that acerbity disappears all on its own if the sauce is left to simmer long enough. — H. Weal

 2 tablespoons olive oil